napari/napari.github.io/fundamentals/points.md

 The input data to the points layer must be an NxD numpy array containing the coordinates of N points in D dimensions.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
 This array is always accessible through the `layer.data` property and will grow or shrink as new points are either added or deleted.

+## points properties
+The `Points` layer can contain properties that annotate each point. `Points.properties` stores the properties in a dictionary where each key is the name of the property and the values are numpy arrays with a value for each point (i.e., length N for N points in `Points.data`).
+As we will see below, we can use the values in a property to set the display properties of the points (e.g., face color or edge color).

 ## creating a new points layer

 As you can add new points to a points layer using the add points tool, it is possible to create a brand new empty points layers by clicking the new points layer button above the layers list.
 The shape of the points layer is defined by the points inside it, and so as you add new points the shape will adjust as needed.
 The dimension of the new points layer will default to the largest dimension of any layer currently in the viewer, or to 2 if no other layers are present in the viewer.